MythicPanator/onvif-snapshots/readme.md

 > This works well for low-frequency, low-traffic, public-good projects — but if you embed the images in a popular website or remove safeguards, **you could absolutely rack up costs.**

----

-### ⚠️ Cost Disclaimer

-This project is engineered for **very low monthly cost**, but:

-> 💸 **You can absolutely mess this up.**

-Here’s how costs might increase if misconfigured:
-- ⚠️ No blob lifecycle policy → storage grows indefinitely
-- ⚠️ Verbose logging in Application Insights → surprise analytics charges
-- ⚠️ Embedding images on a high‑traffic site → bandwidth overages
-- ⚠️ Switching to Premium App Service Plan → fixed monthly cost
-- ⚠️ High-frequency function triggers (e.g. every minute) → compute spikes

 Always monitor your usage in the [Azure Portal](https://portal.azure.com), set spending alerts, and test changes on a throwaway subscription first if unsure.

 This repo is offered with the **best intent** — but **you’re responsible** for your own cloud bill.